ellysh/bash-programming-from-scratch/manuscript/BashShell/extra-features.md

 2. If there is an unvisited subdirectory, go to it and start from the 1st step of the algorithm.

-3. If all subdirectories are visited:
+3. If there are no subdirectories:

-    3.1 Calculate and display the disk space occupied by the current directory.
+    3.1 Calculate and print the disk space occupied by the current directory.

     3.2 Go to the parent directory.